 Technical assistance opportunities are available for distributed wind projects.

-To achieve this goal, the RAISE initiative will build a network of trusted partners, such as rural electric cooperatives, agricultural associations, farmers unions, and financial services providers.
+The U.S. Department of Agriculture (USDA) has set an initial goal of helping 400 individual farmers set up distributed wind projects using the Rural Energy for America Program (REAP).
+To achieve this goal, the USDA and DOE launched the Rural and Agricultural Income & Savings from Renewable Energy (RAISE) initiative to build a network of trusted partners, such as rural electric cooperatives, agricultural associations, farmers unions, and financial services providers.
 The trusted partners will in turn provide education, outreach, research, technical assistance to small- and medium-scale farm owners and support the development of new business models that deliver economic benefits to rural and agricultural entities.

 What Resources Are Available to Agricultural Businesses and Farmers?